 - Improved risk management

-- Repetitive assessment in the course of development improves efficiency
+- Repetitive assessment in the course of development, which improves efficiency

 Some of the disadvantages of using RAD include:

-- The initial stage of gathering project requirements is tedious and time-consuming
+- The initial stage of identifying project requirements is tedious and time-consuming.

-- The technology is highly dependent on the modelling skills of teams
+- The technology is highly dependent on a team’s modeling skills.

-Finally, Rapid Application Development as a progressive model prioritizes quick feedback and rapid prototyping over longer testing cycles.
-It is more advantageous as it allows developers to make rapid multiple changes and adjustments to software, without having to restart development schedules from scratch.
-The methodology requires less planning and encourages quicker development of working models.
+Finally, RAD as a progressive model prioritizes quick feedback gathering and rapid prototyping over longer testing cycles.
+It is more advantageous, as it allows developers to make rapid multiple changes and adjustments to software, without having to restart development from scratch.
+The methodology requires less planning and encourages quicker development of a working model.